Bealby/Milestone-Project-2/README.md

 ### Structure

-The website's front page will be the window into the website with a hero-image centered on the page.
-His name and date of duration of life will be displayed under the image, with a clickable link, `Read More`, taking you into the main website.
+The Website's front page will be the window into the Website with a hero-image centered on the page.
+His name and date of duration of life will be displayed under the image, with a clickable link, `Read More`, taking you into the main Website.

-The naviagtion bar will have a sticky-position with the links Home, Bio, and Maps.
+The naviagtion bar will have a `sticky-position` with the links `Home`, `Bio`, and `Maps`.

 The Home page will have a large photo that stretches the page, rotating every 6 seconds with a new photo.